Previous dayMarch 17, 2026Next day

 7.0 km12--✓ ReviewedUSGS →

-A magnitude 2.3 earthquake was recorded 7 km SSW of Yountville, CA on March 17, 2026 at 23:03 UTC.
-Nearby residents submitted 12 felt reports to the USGS DYFI platform.
-This was a shallow crustal earthquake, focused at 7.0 km depth.
-Geolocation places the event at 38.347°N, -122.405°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.3 earthquake 7 km SSW of Yountville, CA with origin time 23:03 UTC on March 17, 2026.
+The event generated 12 citizen felt reports to the USGS.
+The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
+Coordinates: 38.347°, -122.405°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17